rnelson23/csa-roles/README.md

 ### Note
-The bot knows which roles can be added/removed based on the location of the "CSA Bot" role.
+The bot knows which roles can be added/removed based on the location of the "CSA Roles" role.
 All roles underneath the bot role in the role list can be added/removed by the bot.